yash-seth/TessOCR/README.md

 # TessOCR
 ## Introduction
-A lightweight and cross-platform compatible desktop OCR tool.
+A lightweight and cross-platform compatible desktop Optical Character Recognition (OCR) tool.
 This tool is developed with an easy-to-use and functional GUI, which is based on Tkinter, and the logic is written in Python.
 Tesseract OCR is the open-source OCR engine utilized to develop this tool.
 It can be used for optical character recognition of any image containing characters upto a sufficiently high degree of accuracy.

 ## Objective